kdave/btrfs-progs/Documentation/btrfs-rescue.rst

 DESCRIPTION
 -----------

-**btrfs rescue** is used to try to recover a damaged btrfs filesystem.
+:command:`btrfs rescue` is used to try to recover a damaged btrfs filesystem.

 SUBCOMMAND
 ----------